Land of Toys: Pinocchio (1940)

 At some point, Geppetto finds out that Pinocchio is on Pleasure Island and ventures out to sea to rescue him, but is swallowed by Monstro which sets up the climax of the film.

 This version of Pleasure Island, or at least a location inspired by it, appears in Kingdom Hearts 3D: Dream Drop Distance in Pinocchio's world, Prankster's Paradise.
 The Coachman, his henchmen, Lampwick, and the other boys do not appear while Pinocchio, Jiminy Cricket, and the Blue Fairy do.
 However, the curse is still included.

 Geppetto (2000)

 Pleasure Island is shown once more in the 2000 TV musical Geppetto.
 After Pinocchio escapes from Stromboli's puppet show, even though Stromboli kept him under a contract he signed, he boards a stagecoach full of boys to Pleasure Island.
-While Stromboli failed to get into Pleasure Island to pursue Pinocchio since he's an adult, Geppetto managed to sneak in.
-There, young boys break windows, eat cakes, pies, and candy for supper, play in the mud, run wild, steal toys, and play pool.
-In this version, a roller coaster turns the boys into donkeys much like in the 1996 film The Adventures of Pinocchio where they turn into donkeys the moment they pass through it's doors.
+While Stromboli failed to get into Pleasure Island to pursue Pinocchio since he's an adult as adults are not allowed there, Geppetto managed to sneak in.
+There, young boys destroy property, pig out on sweets, play in the mud, run wild, steal toys, and play pool.
+In this version, a roller coaster turns the boys into donkeys much like in the 1996 film The Adventures of Pinocchio where they turn into donkeys the moment they pass through its doors.